aditya-wuw/aditya-wuw/README.md

 Hi, I'm **Adi** <br>
 I'm a self-taught **Developer** and and a Final year college student.
 I specialize in: **Next.js, React, TypeScript, Supabase(SQL), and Tailwind CSS**.I'm open to new opportunities and collaborations.
 Feel free to reach me out 🙌
 <br>
-Btw Check out [CopyChan](https://github.com/aditya-wuw/Copy-Chan) an Open-source Windows like Clipboard manager.
+Btw check out [CopyChan](https://github.com/aditya-wuw/Copy-Chan) an Open-source Windows like Clipboard manager.
 <br>

 ## 🌐 Socials: